CQH/iOS-Sounds-and-Ringtones/README.md

 iOS Sounds and Ringtones
 =====================
 ####Updated
-Updated March 2016 with Swift 2.2.
+Updated October 2016 with Swift 3.0 with a base version of iOS 10.

 This is a small project demonstrating of how to locate and use system sound files.
 I hope this helps you.